albertotamajo/albertotamajo/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=for-the-badge&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/albertotamajo)

-I am an outstanding third-year MEng Computer Science with Artificial Intelligence student at the [University of Southampton](https://www.southampton.ac.uk/).
+I am an outstanding third-year MEng Computer Science and Artificial Intelligence student at the [University of Southampton](https://www.southampton.ac.uk/).
 I was the recipient of the **Netcraft Prize** during my first academic year as I ranked in the top 10 computer science cohort at the University of Southampton.
 I was granted the **DAAD RISE Germany Scholarship** the following year and the **ECS Undergraduate Research Scholarship** during my third